cskevint/hafh-web/faqs.md

 ### What is your cancellation policy? {.mt-4}

-We have a flexible cancellation policy: there is no fee if a 24-hour notice is given.
+We have a flexible cancellation policy: there is no fee if at least a 24-hour notice is given.

 For the Thanksgiving break and end of year holidays, including Christmas and New Years, a three-day notice is required.